 “You know, I’m very excited about Ghosts!”

-“I’m excited about your book because New England mountain resorts are still very much in vogue.
+“I’m excited about your book as a travel guide because New England mountain resorts, with their stunning views and their fresh air, are still very much in vogue.
 Picturesque vacations without any airport worries.
 But most of all, you’re breaking new ground by adding in a little ghost-hunting.
 I couldn’t imagine trying it with anyone else.
 It’s very much you to put the fantastic and the real together in a single travel adventure.”

-Roger was still struggling to envision working with Naomi, as so far they had only corresponded via email with just two phone calls.
+So far Roger had only corresponded via email with Naomi and spoken with her twice over the phone.
 Her getting fully approved would depend on a face-to-face meeting planned for the following week.

-“Once you confirm that it’s Naomi, I’ll talk with her to agree on an hourly rate plus expenses.”
+“Once you confirm Naomi, I’ll work with her to agree on an hourly rate plus expenses.”

 “Thank you.
-I hope to have her with me, off and on, for around a month.”
+As I’ve said, I hope to have her with me for at least a month.”

 “It’s a big investment, but I like the added potential for drama.
 From what you’ve shown me so far, the White Mountains hold a treasure trove of stories, supernatural and otherwise.
-Although I don’t want ghost hunting to dominate the book.”
+Although despite your title, I don’t want ghost hunting to dominate the book.”

 “I never meant for it to dominate.”

 “Good.
 I want it for texture.
 And I want it to be fun.
 Remember, you’re not supposed to scare people.
-Yourghosts, if they appear at all, are only there for extra allure and intrigue.
+Yourghosts, if they should seem to appear in any way at all, are only there for extra allure and intrigue.
 I hope you see it that way, too.”

 “Of course.
-It’s still a travel book first and foremost.”
+It’s a travel book first and foremost.”

 Neither Sam nor Roger fully believed in ghosts.
-Both of them viewed the new book as ‘an open-minded experiment.’
+Both viewed that part of the book as ‘an open-minded experiment.’
 Nonetheless, Roger wasn’t thrilled with the idea of texture.
-It seemed much too limiting, but he knew that if he spoke up, the conversation would only annoy Sam and get him nowhere in the end.
+It seemed much too limiting.
+But he knew that if he spoke up, the conversation would only annoy Sam and get him nowhere in the end.

-While their waiter served their lunches, Roger thoughts went back to Rachel.
+While their waiter served their lunches, Roger’s thoughts went back to Rachel.
 Four months ago, a young couple had discovered her dark blue Nissan Sentra abandoned in winter snows by Echo Lake and called the police.
 There were tire tracks from another car beside hers, but the police hadn’t been able to trace them.
 Was she already a ghost?
-And if she was, and he could find her, putting two and two together, could Naomi find a way to talk to his wife’s spirit?
+And if she was, could Naomi find a way to talk to his wife’s spirit?
 Would it be appropriate?
 And would he even want it?